 Skip to content

-True Justice: Bryan Stevenson's Fight For Equality - Documentary Feature (2019) - Films & Series - Life Stories
+True Justice: Bryan Stevenson's Fight For Equality - Documentary Feature (2019) - Films & Series - Life Stories Interviews

 In the last half-century, America has become the nation with the highest rate of incarceration in the world, authorized the execution of hundreds of condemned prisoners and continued to struggle to recover from a long history of racial injustice.